Funnyguy77/PocketSphinxUnityDemo/README.md

 Simply download or fork this project and open it in your version of Unity.
 (Tested in Unity 2018.4.13f1 LTS)

 ## Thanks!
-Thanks or checking out my PocketSphinx Unity Demo, if you have any questions open a GitHub issue. :)
+Thanks for checking out my PocketSphinx Unity Demo, if you have any questions open a GitHub issue. :)